Large deviations in chaotic systems: exact results and dynamical phase transition: Supplemental Material to the paper ``Large deviations of dynamical observables in chaotic systems and dynamical phase transition in the cat map" by N. R. Smith

 \subsection{Connection between the doubling map and the binomial distribution}

 Here we explain the coincidence of the rate function \eqref{IaDoubling} in the main text that we obtained for the doubling map with that of a binomial distribution.
-To that end, we calculate the rate function by using an alternative method, thereby providing a useful check of Eq.~\eqref{IaDoubling} in the main text and, more generally, of the validity of our theoretical framework.
+To that end, we calculate the rate function by using an alternative method, thereby providing a useful check of Eq.~\eqref{IaDoubling} in the main text and, more generally, of the validity of the theoretical framework that we use.

 Let us write the binary representation of $x_1$ \be x_{1}=\sum_{j=1}^{\infty}\eta_{j}2^{-j} \ee As is well known, the doubling map shifts the binary representation, so that in fact \be x_{i}=\sum_{j=1}^{\infty}\eta_{i+j-1}2^{-j} \ee for all $i=1,2,\dots$.
 One then finds that \bea A&=&\frac{1}{N}\sum_{i=1}^{N}x_{i}=\frac{1}{N}\sum_{i=1}^{N}\sum_{j=1}^{\infty}\eta_{i+j-1}2^{-j}\underbrace{=}_{m=i+j-1}\frac{1}{N}\sum_{i=1}^{N}\sum_{m=i}^{\infty}\eta_{m}2^{-\left(m-i+1\right)} \nn\\ &=& \frac{1}{N}\sum_{m=1}^{N}\sum_{i=1}^{m}\eta_{m}2^{-\left(m-i+1\right)}+O\left(\frac{1}{N}\right)=\frac{1}{N}\sum_{m=1}^{N}\eta_{m}+O\left(\frac{1}{N}\right) \, . \eea On the other hand, since $x_1$ is generated from a uniform distribution on the interval $[0,1]$, it follows that the $\eta_i$'s are independent and identically distributed Bernoulli random variables with $\mathbb{P}\left(\eta_{i}=0\right)=\mathbb{P}\left(\eta_{i}=1\right)=1/2$.
-In fact, $\eta_i = \xi_i$ where $\xi_i$ was defined in the main text, so $A = B/N+O\left(1/N\right)$, and since $B/N$ obeys an LDP [descrbied by Eq. \eqref{DVScaling} of the main text] with the rate function \eqref{IaDoubling} of the main text (see, e.g., \cite{MS2017SM}), so does $A$.
+In fact, $\eta_i = \xi_i$ where $\xi_i$ was defined in the main text, so $A = B/N+O\left(1/N\right)$, and since $B/N$ obeys an LDP [descrbied by Eq.~\eqref{DVScaling} of the main text] with the rate function \eqref{IaDoubling} of the main text (see, e.g., \cite{MS2017SM}), so does $A$.